IfraEjaz/weather_Prediction_Web_App/README.md

+Here’s the copyable version of the README with the commands clearly marked in bold:

+markdown
+Copy code
 # Weather Prediction Web App

 This is a Django-based web application for weather prediction.
 Below are the steps to set up and run the project on your local machine.